ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Designer New product Select API](./images/designer-new-product-selectapi.png)

-Change or adjust the according your requirements plan and then click on *Next* button.
+Change or adjust the plan according your requirements plan and then click on *Next* button.

 ![Designer New product Select plan](./images/designer-new-product-plan.png)